Hickory Valley, TN

 Poverty & Diversity

-26.1% of the population for whom poverty status is determined in Hickory Valley, TN (35 out of 134 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+26.1% of the population for whom poverty status is determined in Hickory Valley, TN (35 out of 134 people) live below the poverty line, a number that is higher than the national average of 12.4%.
 The largest demographic living in poverty are Females 45 - 54, followed by Males 55 - 64 and then Males 65 - 74.

 The most common racial or ethnic group living below the poverty line in Hickory Valley, TN is White, followed by Native American and Black.